jacksonloper/bettervoting/docs/contributions/developers/1_local_setup.md

 ### Additional Reading

-We compile our typescript using Vite, you can learn more in the [Vite](https://vitejs.dev/) and [Vite Awesome Repo](https://github.com/vitejs/awesome-vite).
+We compile and bundle our frontend using Rspack, you can learn more in the [Rspack website](https://rspack.rs/) and [Github Repo](https://github.com/web-infra-dev/rspack).

 To learn more React, check out the [React documentation](https://reactjs.org/).